opentofu/opentofu/rfc/20240610-Tofu-Version-Compatibility.md

   Please update the configuration to specify the required OpenTofu Version.
 More information is available in the debug log.
 Debug: terraform required_version = 1.7.4 in main.tf:421
 ```
 This could also include some information on how to remedy this situation, perhaps linking to the docs.

+If an incompatible (>1.5.5) version is detected, OpenTofu will ignore the "Terraform Required Version".

 ### Technical Approach